Quicklinks

 Section 2.
 Notice

-Notice of proposed amendments and bylaws committee recommendations shall be sent to WSC members pursuant to Article VIII, Section 3 (d).
+Notice of proposed amendments and bylaws committee recommendations will be sent to WSC members pursuant to Article VIII, Section 2(c).

 Section 3.
 Consideration and Vote